lukechanning/chowder-bucket/_posts/2016-01-22-get-active-widget-titles-sidebar.md

 would work.
 We could just iterate through all our widgets, and life will be peachy.

 > And that would be great!
-Just one problem: It doesn't exit.
+Just one problem: It doesn't exist.

 Sadly, there's no official way to hack this.
 Not yet, anyway.
 WordPress gives us lots of options for managing widget titles and their display.
 But what if we just *have* to take it all to *[la vida loca](http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjy1qScwL7KAhXEn4MKHdsPDYkQyCkIHjAA&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3Dp47fEXGabaY&usg=AFQjCNFbvGoBKtwaRFzkpjgbZkOfNouBoQ)* territory?